 Getting Assistance While Voting

-Voters who have a disability, physical limitations or limited English proficiency may ask for assistance at the polling place.
+Voters who have a disability or physical limitations may ask for assistance at the polling place.
 Voters can contact your local County Election Official before Election Day if special arrangements are needed.
 Federal law requires all polling places to be accessible.
 If you feel your polling place is inaccessible, please contact your County Auditor.

-When a ballot is inserted into the AutoMARK, an electronic version appears on the screen.
-The pictures of the ballot contests can be enlarged for easier reading, shown in reverse contrast, or turned off for privacy if a voter chooses to access the ballot by attached headphones and keypad.
+Voters wishing to use the ExpressVote in South Dakota will receive a paper ballot activator card.
+The voter will then insert the ballot activator card into the ExpressVote and an electronic version of the ballot will appear on the screen.
+The images of the ballot contests can be enlarged for easier reading, shown in reverse contrast, or turned off for privacy if a voter chooses to access the ballot by attached headphones and keypad.
 The audio description of the ballot can be used in place of or in conjunction with the visual version on the screen.
 The voter makes selections through the touch screen or keypad.
-(A voter may also bring an A/B switch to access the AutoMARK.)
+(A voter may also bring an A/B switch to access the ExpressVote.)

 If you feel you cannot vote on the day of the election, please fill out an absentee ballot application and mail it to your County Election Official by 5:00 pm the day before the election to receive an absentee ballot.
 Absentee voting begins 46 days prior to the primary and general elections.